websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-workflow-powered-application.md

 > **Subscribers**

-Workflow Powered Applications require data input from multiple stakeholders.
+Workflow Powered Applications require data from multiple stakeholders.
 These process-driven applications can go through multiple stages before the object's data is fully fleshed out.
 These apps can even send the processing back to previous stages/stakeholders.

 To create an example application, read